 These rules do not apply to amounts paid as salary or other compensation for services.
-See Wages, salaries, compensation earlier in this chanter.

-and other compensation, earlier in this chapter, for the source rules that apply.
+See Compensation for Labor or Personal Services, earlier in this chapter, for the source rules that apply.

 Effectively Connected Income

 In limited circumstances, some kinds of income from sources outside the relevant possession must be treated as effectively connected with a trade or business in that possession.
 These circumstances are listed below.